Dinip/StackItUp/README.md

 # Stack It Up

 **Stack It Up** is an exciting 2D game that combines elements from Tetris and Tower Stack, resulting in a unique gameplay experience.
 The objective is to stack blocks as high as possible to reach the finish line.
-Here's a breakdown of the game mechanics:

 ## Online Version and Builds
 An online version of the game is available at [stack-it-up.dinip.pt](https://stack-it-up.dinip.pt/).

 Additionally, you can find builds of the game on the [Releases tab](https://github.com/Dinip/StackItUp/releases).

-# Instructions
+# Game Mechanics

 ## Controls
 The player uses their mouse, which is equipped with a circle, to interact with the blocks.
 The circle serves as a pushing mechanism to move the blocks around and stack them.